Mika Kikuchi

-Biography
+Career

-In 2000, Mika made her stage debut as Janet in the Japanese version of the musical Annie.
-She also had small roles in Suicide Circle and Battle Royale II: Requiem before landing the role of Koume "Umeko" Koudo/DekaPink in 2004's iteration of the Super Sentai franchise, Tokusou Sentai Dekaranger.
+In 2000, Kikuchi made her stage debut as Janet in the Japanese version of the musical Annie.
+She also had small roles in Suicide Circle and Battle Royale II: Requiem before landing the role of Koume Kodou (Umeko)/DekaPink in 2004's iteration of the Super Sentai franchise, Tokusou Sentai Dekaranger.

-Mika then diversified into voice acting in 2005, voicing the character Mokona in the anime Tsubasa Chronicle and xxxHoLiC, based on Clamp's popular manga.
-She has also presented a children's variety show Nyanchuu World on the NHK channel, as well as net radio work for Tsubasa Chronicle (with fellow voice actress Yui Makino) and Mai Otome (with Ami Koshimizu), the popular anime in which she plays the lead character Arika Yumemiya.
+Kikuchi diversified into voice acting in 2005, voicing the character Mokona in the anime Tsubasa Chronicle and xxxHoLiC, based on Clamp's popular manga.
+She has also presented a children's variety show Nyanchuu World on the NHK channel, as well as net radio work for Tsubasa Chronicle (with fellow voice actress Yui Makino) and Mai Otome (with Ami Koshimizu), the popular anime in which she plaid the lead character Arika Yumemiya.

+Personal life

 On December 16, 2009, her birthday, she married actor Yūji Kishi, who is 13 years her senior.
 They met during the 2007 Japanese stage tour of Les Misérables, and coincidentally both have had their acting debuts in a Super Sentai Series.
 They filed for divorce on December 29, 2011.
 On August 31, 2018 it was announced on her Twitter account that she got married again, this time to her fellow Dekaranger cast member Tomokazu Yoshida (who played Tetsu/DekaBreak).